-WARNING: Never install the heater
+A WARNING: Never install the heater

-- in a bedroom or a bathroom
+- in a bedroom or bathroom

-- in a recreational vehicle
+- · in a recreational vehicle

 - where curtains, furniture, clothing, or other flammable objects are less than 36 inches from the front, top, or sides of the heater

-- as a fireplace insert
+- · as a fireplace insert

 - · in high traffic areas

-- · in windy or drafty areas
+- in windy or drafty areas

 A CAUTION: This heater creates warm air currents.
 These currents move heat to wall surfaces next to heater.
-Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as tobacco smoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may discolor walls.
+Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as, but not limited to, tobacco smoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may discolor walls or cause odors.